SuperElastix/SimpleElastix/README.md

 # SetParameterMap() overrides existing parameter maps or create a new one if none exist
 selx.SetParameterMap(p)

 # You can also load your own parameter files.
-In this case, AppendParameterFile() will
+In this case, AppendParameterMap() will
 # append nonrigid.txt to an internal list of parameter files
 selx.AppendParameterMap(selx.ReadParameterFile('nonrigid.txt'))